UNiXMIT/UNiXextend/kb/ATW-IIS.md

     ![5](images/atw-iis5.png)

-4. IIS should now route your request through the ports assigned via IIS to AcuToWeb on the server.
+4. IIS should now route your request through port 443 assigned via IIS to AcuToWeb on the server.
 HTTP requests route from port 80 on IIS to port 3000 in AcuToWeb.
-Websocket requests route from port 443 on IIS to port 8000 in AcuToWeb.
+Websocket requests route from port 80 on IIS to port 8000 in AcuToWeb.

 **IMPORTANT:** With this configuration, the AcuToWeb Gateway is hidden behind IIS and it is only reachable via the ports bound in IIS; therefore, it is mandatory to use the portgw and hostgw parameters to override the gateway configuration; for example: